 Extra activities for even more influence:

-5. Share interesting articles you find, on the Linkedin timeline – when you drop in the link, a preview of the article will appear.
+5. Share interesting content on the Linkedin timeline – when you drop in the link, a preview of the article will appear.
 Add a short comment to personalise it, and why you chose it e.g. ‘I believe these 3 digital trends will be the top priority for kitchen management in the next 12 months…’.
 When you sound like an authority, people will treat you like one!